wol-jsull/RAGPROJ/README.md

   - **8** test questions.

 - **Differences from training data:**
-  - The “training data” is simply the patent corpus used for retrieval.
+  - The “training data” is simply the patents used for retrieval.
   - The “test data” consists of independently written questions whose answers must be retrieved from the patent text.

 ---